Complete and competitive financial markets in a complex world: Competitive Complete Markets.

 But then, taking $w_i=1/k$, we obtain

-so that $\ma(\rho)=1$.
-We thus reach the conclusion that $\mathfrak A$ must be countable and deduce from this and from \cite[Theorem 2]{JMAA_2019} that $\Meas_0(\rho)$ is dominated by some of its elements, $\mu$.
-In addition, $\Meas_0(\rho)$ is weak$^*$ compact as a subset of $ba(\Omega)$, as proved in Lemma \ref{lemma M}.
-It follows from \cite[Theorem 1.3]{zhang} that $\Meas_0(\rho)$ is weakly compact.
-If $\mu$ does not dominate $\Meas_0(\rho)$ uniformly, we can then find a sequence $\seqn E$ of subsets of $\Omega$, a sequence $\seqn m$ in $\Meas_0(\rho)$ and some constant $d>0$ such that $\mu(E_n)\to0$ while $m_n(E_n)>d$.
-Passing to a subsequence, we can assume that $\seqn m$ is weakly convergent and so, by the finitely additive version of the Theorem of Vitali, Hahn and Saks (see e.g. \cite[Theorem 8.7.4] {rao}), that the set $\{m_n:n\in\N\}$ is uniformly absolutely continuous with respect to $m_0=\sum_n2^{-n}m_n$ and, since $\mu\gg m_0$, with respect to $\mu$ as well which is contradictory.
-We conclude that
+so that $\ma(\rho)=1$, contradicting our initial assumption.
+We thus reach the conclusion that $\mathfrak A$ must be countable and deduce from this and from \cite[Theorem 2]{JMAA_2019} that $\Meas_0(\rho,\A)$ is dominated by some of its elements: let this be $\mu$.
+In addition, $\Meas_0(\rho,\A)$ is weak$^*$ compact as a subset of $ba(\A)$, as proved in Theorem \ref{th M}.
+It follows from \cite[Theorem 1.3]{zhang} that $\Meas_0(\rho,\A)$ is weakly compact.